openstack/adjutant/doc/source/development.rst

 three stages, and there is even the ability to chain multiple actions together, and pass data along to other actions.

-Details for adding task and actions can be found on the :doc:`plugins` page.
+Details for adding task and actions can be found on the :doc:`feature-sets` page.